Diet Menus Slimming Challenge

 • Fine bones = wrist size from 14 cm to 16.5 cm.

-• Medium wide bones = wrist size from 16.5 cm to 17.8 cm.
+• Medium bones = wrist size from 16.5 cm to 17.8 cm.

-• Broad bones = wrist size over 17.8 cm.
+• Wide bones = wrist size over 17.8 cm.

 The most popular formulas for determining the ideal weight

-The formulas differ in the values used, based on the research and findings of the scientists involved in their development.
+The formulas differ in the values used based on the research and findings of the scientists involved in their development.
 The Devine formula is the most widely used formula for measuring IBW.

 J. Hamwi formula (1964)